pivotal/docs-tap/multicluster/reference/tap-values-build-sample.hbs.md

 - `KP-DEFAULT-REPO` is a writable repository in your registry.
 Tanzu Build Service dependencies are written to this location.
 Examples:
   * Harbor has the form `kp_default_repository: "my-harbor.io/my-project/build-service"`
-  * Dockerhub has the form `kp_default_repository: "my-dockerhub-user/build-service"` or `kp_default_repository: "index.docker.io/my-user/build-service"`
+  * Docker Hub has the form `kp_default_repository: "my-dockerhub-user/build-service"` or `kp_default_repository: "index.docker.io/my-user/build-service"`
   * Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`
 - `KP-DEFAULT-REPO-USERNAME` is the user name that can write to `KP-DEFAULT-REPO`.
 You can `docker push` to this location with this credential.
   * For Google Cloud Registry, use `kp_default_repository_username: _json_key`